cancerit/dockstore-cgpmap/README.md

  /var/spool/data/\*.bam
 ```

-Results would be found in `/.../workspace`.

-For a system automatically attaching _all local mount points_ (not default singularity behaviour) you need not
+For a system automatically attaching _all local mount points_ (not default singularity behaviour)
-specify any `exec` params (workdir, home, bind) but you should specify the `-outdir` option for
+you need not specify any `exec` params (workdir, home, bind) but you should specify the `-outdir`
-`ds-cgpmap.pl` to prevent data being written to your home directory.
+option for `ds-cgpmap.pl` to prevent data being written to your home directory.

+By default results are written to the home directory of the container so ensure you bind
+a large volume and set the `-home` variable.
+As indicated above the location can be overridden
+via the options of `ds-cgpmap.pl`

 ## Test data

-The `examples/sample_configs.local.json` contains test data that can be used to verify the tool.
+The `examples/` contains test data that can be used to verify the tool.

-You can find expected outputs on the Sanger Institute FTP site: [dockstore-cgpmap-expected.tar.gz][cgpmap-expected]
+You can find expected outputs on the Sanger Institute FTP site (bam output): [dockstore-cgpmap-expected.tar.gz][cgpmap-expected]

 This project includes the C program `diff_bams` that can be used to compare the generated BAM file
 to the one in the archive: